Myringotomy: Nomenclature

 The words myringotomy, tympanotomy, tympanostomy, and tympanocentesis overlap in meaning.
 The first two are always synonymous, and the third is often used synonymously.
 The core idea with each is cutting a hole in the eardrum to allow fluid to pass through it.
 Sometimes a distinction is drawn between myringotomy/tympanotomy and tympanostomy, in parallel with the general distinction between an -otomy (cutting) and an -ostomy (creating a stoma with some degree of permanence or semipermanence).
 In this distinction, only a tympanostomy involves tympanostomy tubes and creates a semipermanent stoma.
 This distinction in usage is not always made.
-The word tympanocentesis specifies that centesis (aspiration for sampling) is being done.
+The word tympanocentesis specifies that centesis (the removal of fluid) is being done.

 Etymologically, myringotomy (myringo-, from Latin myringa "eardrum", + -tomy) and tympanotomy (tympano- + -tomy) both mean "eardrum cutting", and tympanostomy (tympano- + -stomy means "making an eardrum stoma".

 History

-In 1649, Jean Riolan the Younger accidentally pierced a patient's ear drum while cleaning it with an ear spoon.
+In 1649, Jean Riolan the Younger accidentally pierced a patient's eardrum while cleaning it with an ear spoon.
 Surprisingly, the patient's hearing improved.
-There are also reports from the 17th and 18th centuries describing separate experiments exploring the function of the ear drum.
+There are also reports from the 17th and 18th centuries describing separate experiments exploring the function of the eardrum.
 In particular, the animal experiments of Thomas Willis were expanded upon by Sir Astley Cooper, who presented two papers to the Royal Society in 1801 on his observations that myringotomy could improve hearing.
 First, he showed that two patients with perforations of both eardrums could hear perfectly well, despite conventional wisdom that this would result in deafness.
 Second, he demonstrated that deafness caused by obstruction of the Eustachian tube could be relieved by myringotomy, which equalized the pressure on each side of the tympanic membrane.

 Widespread inappropriate use of the procedure later led to it falling out of use.
 However, it was reintroduced by Hermann Schwartze in the 19th century.
 An inherent problem became recognized, namely the tendency of the tympanic membrane to heal spontaneously and rapidly, reversing the beneficial effects of the perforation.
 In order to prevent this, a tympanostomy tube, initially made of gold foil, was placed through the incision to prevent it from closing.
 In 1819 the French physician Antoine Saissy (1756–1822) tried to keep the myringotomy unsuccessfully open with Catgut. Ádám Politzer, a Hungarian-born otologist practicing in Vienna, experimented with rubber in 1886.
 The German otologist Rudolf Voltolini (1819–1889) created in 1874 a grommet made of gold and later on one made of aluminium.
 The vinyl tube used today was introduced by Beverly Armstrong in 1954.